SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/getting-started-with-top-actions.md

 ### Define your Top Action configurations

-In the example below we are defining the callback function that will be used to pull the configurations for our Top Action commands.
+The example below defines the callback function that will be used to pull the configurations for our Top Action commands.

 > [!NOTE]
 > `getTopActionsConfiguration` must be defined as public on your web part's class.